paolodelia99/paolodelia99/README.md

-### Hi there, Paolo here 👋
+### Hi there, I'm Paolo 👋

-I'm currently a third year Computer Science student at Unimib.
-I am really passionate about the world of coding, AI and everything related to computer science and tech.
+I am a first-year Computer Master Science student at the University of Copenhagen with a keen interest in Machine Learning, Math, and Quantitative Finance.
+Currently, I'm working as a Student DevOps Engineer at Nordea Markets in the Quantitative Research team.
+My current focus is on Deep Learning and Stochastic Programming, and I'm always on the lookout for collaborations with like-minded individuals interested in Quantitative Finance.

-I'm also a really sporty guy, I'm going to the gym between 4 and 5 times a week.
-What's sport taught me is **discipline** and **determination**, that allows me to getting done faster the "boring stuff" and have time to dedicate the to things that I've love to do!
+In my free time, I love to stay fit and stay disciplined, hitting the gym regularly.
+This has taught me important values like discipline and determination, which have helped me tackle even the most boring tasks and save more time for things I love to do!

-- 🔭 I’m currently working on Deep Learning, Timeseries forecasting, and Reinforcement Learning related projects.
+- 🔭 I’m currently working on Deep Learning and Stochastic Programming related projects.
-- 🌱 I’m currently learning data science, machine learning and deep learning
+- 🌱 I’m currently learning more about Machine Learning and Quantitative Finance.
-- 👯 I’m looking to collaborate with [INSERT-FIGURE]
+- 👯 I’m looking to collaborate with someone interested in Quantitative Finance.
-- 💬 Ask me about **anything**
+- 💬 Feel free to ask me anything.
 - 📫 How to reach me: paolo.delia99@gmail.com

 <!--